top of page

 Founder & CEO

-She teaches, leads, and innovates to make Green Building the best investment for the people, the buildings, the environment, and the people it serves.
-Her triple bottom-line approach has helped owners, including the City of Portland, Multnomah County, School Districts, Non-profits and private owners like the Ritz Carlton, exceed their sustainability and equity goals.
-This has included non-profits achieving Net Zero goals they didn’t think were possible through incentives, to making the leap from LEED to Well Building for the City of Portland’s economic historic major renovation of the Portland Building.
+She teaches, leads, and innovates to make Green Building the best investment for the occupants, the buildings, the environment, and the community it serves.
+With an expertise in Well Building her triple bottom-line approach has helped owners, including the City of Portland, Multnomah County, School Districts, Non-profits and private owners like the Ritz Carlton and Walmart HQ, exceed their sustainability and equity goals.
+This has included non-profits achieving Net Zero goals they didn’t think were possible through incentives, and utilizing the ETO’s Path to Net Zero incentive path to help numerous projects achieve the critical Architecture 2030 challenge.
+As part of the owner rep team, she helped the City of Portland make the leap from LEED Platinum to also pursuing the 1st municipal Well Building Certification for the major renovation of their historic Portland Building.

-To help all types of projects achieve these she became an expert in making sustainability more affordable, including ETO’s Path to Net Zero program to help projects from low-income school districts and affordable housing to push their energy goals towards achieving the Architecture 2030 challenge despite budget concerns.
+She is an expert in making sustainability more affordable, including HUD MIP financing, ETO’s Path to Net Zero program, and federal programs to help projects from low-income school districts and affordable housing push their green building goals towards achieving the Architecture 2030 challenge in tight budgets.

-Summer started the Sustainability and Equity Committee for the Oregon Association of Entrepreneurs 10 years ago before joining the board and continues to be a leader.
-Summer is the Vice Chair, Oregon Association of Minority Entrepreneurs.
-She is now Well Faculty and serves on the International Well Building Institute’s Equity Advisory Committee to promote Well Building for All.
+Summer started the Sustainability and Equity Committee for the Oregon Association of Entrepreneurs thirteen years ago before joining the board and is the incoming Chair.
+She is Well Faculty and served on the International Well Building Institute's Global Equity Advisory Committee to advocate for Well Buildings for All, which was her own non-profit mission in 2016.
+This led her to speak about the “New Value Proposition for Well Building for All” at GreenBuild Mediterranean conference in Italy.

 Pamela Gorder